 - When there is doubt about the integrity of the user’s smartphone

-There are no official number for how large the non-smartphone market is.
-In some cases we have heard numbers as hight as 20% of the customer base that do banking without smartphones.
-For any bank that represents a significant number of clients, and the banks have to supply these user with a fallback alternativ for SCA.
+There is no official number for how large the non-smartphone market is.
+In some cases, we have heard numbers as high as 20%.
+Regardless of the bank, that represents a significant number of clients, and the banks have to supply these users with a fallback alternative for SCA.

-So, when a client can’t or won’t use their smartphone for SCA, what are the technical alternatives and do they keep the authentication process SCA compliant?
+When a client can’t or won’t use their smartphone for SCA, what are the technical alternatives, and do they keep the authentication process SCA compliant?
 Let’s take a look at the different alternatives and how they stand in terms of compliance:

-- The conventional way is to use a code generator, or a dongle.
-Traditionally this was a time based code generator, where you press a button and got a code which authenticate you.
-The obvious disadvantage is that dongles are expensive and inconvenient to users, particularly since they have to support dynamic linking with the transaction details in order to be SCA compliant.
+- The conventional way is to use a code generator or a dongle.
+Traditionally this was a time-based code generator, where you press a button and got a code that authenticates you.
+The obvious disadvantage is that dongles are expensive and inconvenient to users, particularly since they have to support dynamic linking with the transaction details to be SCA compliant.

-- Another common mechanism is to use SMS OTP sent to the user’s dumb-phone.
-As we have talked about before; SMS is very vulnerable to malware, and using OTPs make the user vulnerable to phishing.
-This is thus not considered a SCA complaint option.
+- Another common mechanism is to use SMS by OTP on the user’s dumb-phone.
+As we have talked about before; SMS is very vulnerable to malware, and using OTPs makes the user vulnerable to phishing.
+This is therefore not considered an SCA compliant option.

 - A less used option is to use a voice call to the user.
-In the call the transaction details are repeated to the user, or the user is either asked to enter a TAN from the screen during the call, or to enter a TAN from the call on their computer.
-This is a SCA compliant option, and it is this mechanism that we in Okay have decided to support as the alternative to smartphone SCA.
+In the call, the transaction details are repeated to the user, or the user is either asked to enter a TAN from the screen during the call or enter a TAN from the call on their computer.
+This is an SCA compliant option, and it is this mechanism that Okay has decided to support as the alternative to smartphone SCA.

-- An older alternative, no longer is legal in Europe, is to use printed listings of TAN codes.
-Surprisingly some banks have been used this method until the end of last year.
+- An older alternative - no longer legal in Europe - is to use printed listings of TAN codes.
+Surprisingly, some banks have been using this method until the end of last year.

-Each of these solutions have their disadvantages, but there are situations where an automated call to a landline would be a lifesaver, such as if there is an issue with your smartphone.
+Each of these solutions has its disadvantages, but there are situations where an automated call to a landline would be a lifesaver, such as if there is an issue with your smartphone.